pyx-industries/julee/docs/architecture/c4/context.rst

 .. persona-index::
    :format: summary

-The :doc:`Julee Solution <../framework>` being developed is the external system.
+The Julee Solution being developed is the external system.
 The tooling reads and writes solution artifacts:

 - RST documentation files